anyscale/madewithml.github.io/docs/courses/mlops/evaluation.md

   }
 }
 </pre>

+## Generated slices

+Manually creating slices is a massive improvement towards identifying problem subsets in our dataset compared to coarse-grained evaluation but what if there are problematic slices of our dataset that we failed to identify?
+[SliceLine](https://mboehm7.github.io/resources/sigmod2021b_sliceline.pdf){:target="_blank"} is a recent work that uses a linear-algebra and pruning based technique to identify large slices (specify minimum slice size) that result in meaningful errors from the forward pass.
+Without pruning, automatic slice identification becomes computationally intensive because it involves enumerating through many combinations of data points to identify the slices.
+But with this technique, we can discover hidden underperforming subsets in our dataset that we weren’t explicitly looking for!

+In the event where we need to create slices where feature values / metadata is not explicit (ex.
+Unlabeled features in an image), there are very recent sophisticated [clustering-based techniques](https://arxiv.org/abs/2011.12945){:target="_blank"} to identify these hidden slices and improve the system.

 > In our [testing lesson](https://madewithml.com/courses/mlops/testing/){:target="_blank"}, we'll cover another way to evaluate our model known as [behavioral testing](https://madewithml.com/courses/mlops/testing/#behavioral-testing){:target="_blank"}, which we'll also include as part of performance report.